A National Securities Arbitration & Investment Fraud Law Firm

 Continue reading ›

-According to FINRA Disciplinary actions for January 2024, the following individuals were barred from FINRA and cannot currently work for a FINRA brokerage firm for failing to provide FINRA with information it requested or to keep information current with FINRA pursuant to FINRA rules:
+According to FINRA Disciplinary actions for January 2025, the following individuals were suspended from FINRA and cannot currently work for a FINRA brokerage firm for failing to provide FINRA with information it requested or to keep information current with FINRA pursuant to FINRA rules.
+However, these individuals remain bound by the securities arbitration agreement to arbitrate any disputes between themselves and their former customers:

 NAME FORMER EMPLOYERS